 COR holds standing in four denominations: Presbyterian Church (USA), United Church of Christ, Christian Church (Disciples of Christ) and The United Methodist Church.
 We maintain contact with each and send representatives to some of the regional and national meetings for each denomination.
-In the last few years we have sponsored two ordination candidates under care for the United Church of Christ: Jill Terpstra and Carrie Benton.
-Our last full-time pastor was from the UCC tradition and after 16 years at COR is now the Conference Minister for the Mid-Atlantic Conference of the UCC.
-Our present Interim Pastor is also UCC and we have had Methodist and Presbyterian pastors in the past.
+In the last few years, we have sponsored two ordination candidates under the care for the United Church of Christ: Jon Mathieu and Don Hammond.
+Our last pastor was from the PC-USA tradition.
+Our present acting Pastor is from UCC tradition.
+We have had Methodist and UCC pastors in the past.